 As you can see there are some important considerations for remodeling a backyard locally.
 San Diego retaining wall permits are required for larger, more complex projects.
 However, with a little bit of guidance and outside expertise, projects like these can be designed efficiently and successfully.

 If you are interested in putting in a retaining wall or fence in your home, we want to help.
-Designs 4 You help to provide full assistance and engineering expertise with new constructions in your backyard.
+Designs 4 You provides full assistance and expertise with new wall constructions at your home.

 Our staff is highly qualified and will help you to obtain any permits required for your project.
-We want to serve you by taking the legal hassle out of an otherwise exciting remodeling project.
+We want to serve you by taking the hassle out of an otherwise exciting remodeling and landscape improvement project.